apiato/documentation/docs/additional-features/localization.md

 will stick to the default one that is defined in `app.locale` config file.
 This is also true, if the requested locale is present in the `supported_languages` array from the configuration file.
 :::

-## Disable Localization{#disable-localization}

-You will need to remove the Localization Middleware, by simply going to `app/Containers/Vendor/Localization/Providers/MainServiceProvider.php` and remove/comment the `MiddlewareServiceProvider` from the `$serviceProviders` property.
-Or you can just completely remove the container.

 ## Get Available Localizations{#get-available-localizations}